EU officials hold Kyiv talks in show of support for Ukraine

 The EU is providing Ukraine with financial and humanitarian aid, among other things.
 It also plans to adopt a 10th package of sanctions again Russia in the coming weeks.

+The EU has also announced it’s ramping up its military training mission for Ukraine, from an initial target of pushing 15,000 troops through the schooling to up to 30,000 troops.
+One focus is to train the crews of tanks that Western countries have offered Ukraine.

-Ukraine wants to join the 27-nation bloc, though that could take years and require the adoption of far-reaching reforms.
+Ukraine wants to join the 27-nation bloc, and formally submitted its application last June, though that could take years and require the adoption of far-reaching reforms.
 In the meantime, von der Leyen said Thursday that the European Commission is willing to let Kyiv join what she called some “key European programs” that will bring benefits similar to membership.

 Those programs were due to be discussed in Friday’s meeting, which will also address one of the main obstacles to Ukraine’s EU membership: endemic corruption.